MAPC/paycheck-protection-program-ma/README.md

 **Joins**
  For our analysis purposes we were interested in the % of establishments by industry sector in each municipality applied for an PPP loan.
 To do this analysis we combined the [2 Digit Sector: Employment data](https://datacommon.mapc.org/browser/datasets/387) from ES-202 along with the [municipal data keys](https://datacommon.mapc.org/browser/datasets/415) to provide supplementary regional info.
 That work was done in R and can be found [here](https://github.com/MAPC/paycheck-protection-program-ma/blob/master/PPP-data-join-script.R).
 The output from that work can be found [here:](https://github.com/MAPC/paycheck-protection-program-ma/blob/master/PPP-data-joined.csv)

+ Total establishment data from [Annual Average Employment and Wages All Published Industries by town all ownership (ES-202 2018)](https://lmi.dua.eol.mass.gov/lmi/MunicipalEmploymentData/ExcelFile/2018townindEMPwagesbytownallown.xlsx) was joined in with Excel using a `VLOOKUP` on capitalized municaplity names.
+We also performed the following final data cleaning steps using Excel filters:
+ - Remove rows with non-MA `STATE` values
+ - Remove rows where the value for `City` was a ZIP code (one was updated from "02339" to "Hanover," as that ZIP code does not cross any other municipal lines)
+ - Change `City` values "Manchester-by-the-Sea" to "Manchester" to unify data and eventually match into the spatial data
+ - Remove rows where `City` equals "Devens"
+ - Remove rows where `City` equals "Keene" (in New Hampshire) or "Pawtucket" (in Rhode Island)
+ - Remove many unused columns for easier reading into the map

+ The final data product read into the map is located [here](https://github.com/MAPC/paycheck-protection-program-ma/blob/master/PPP-202-join.csv)